 The vehicles that were involved in the accident should be located.
 Even better If pictures can be taken at the scene of the accident.
 It’s important to take several different shots of the vehicles, including close-ups of damaged areas and wider views.

 With or without pictures, the vehicles themselves should be preserved.
 If the vehicles are towed away and it’s not communicated where they are being taken, efforts should be made to find the vehicles as soon as possible.
-A Des Moines injury attorney may help in this respect.
+An Iowa injury attorney may help in this respect.

 One of the risks of delaying finding a towed vehicle is that it could be scrapped or destroyed.
 Once the location of the vehicles has been determined, the appropriate party (such as a towing company or an auto repair shop) should be contacted and a letter sent to request that nothing be destroyed or altered.
 Copies of the letter should also be sent to the insurance companies.